Watch This Episode of MwahTV About Linkedin Personal Brand Tips

-I mean, it’s just all about building the network on LinkedIn that you want to connect with, that makes it a joy to go to LinkedIn, okay?
+I mean, it's just all about building the network on LinkedIn that you want to connect with, which makes it a joy to go to LinkedIn, okay?

 And also, it's far easier to get interaction and engagement on LinkedIn because so few people are actually posting anything on there at all.

 So that's another little tip.

 And means that you've got really wide open space to get yourself out there, get noticed, and share your knowledge and expertise.